GeotrekCE/Geotrek-admin/docs/advanced-configuration/interface.rst

 .. warning::

-   There may be other exceptions, for example if a **Suricate workflow** is enabled.
+   There are exceptions, for example if a **Suricate workflow** is enabled.

    Be careful with the *recommended* fields required to publish an object (``COMPLETENESS_FIELDS`` and ``COMPLETENESS_LEVEL`` settings).